tho15/carnd-mpc-control-project/README.md

           state << dx, dy, dpsi, dv, cte, epsi;
           vector<double> rc = mpc.Solve(state, coeffs);

 Another approach to handle the latency is to fix the actuation values to previous values for the duration of latency.
-This approach requres the latency is an closed multiple of *dt*.
+This approach requires the latency is a closed multiple of *dt*.
 I believe the approach we take is more flexible.
-The calulation of the initial position after delay is only approximate.
+But the calulation of the initial position in current implementation after delay is only approximate.
 For larger latency, we need to use a more accurate formula.

 ## Result and Reflection